robolyst/osquant/content/papers/choosing-the-guassian-kernal-bandwidth/index.md

 The most common method of selecting \\(\beta\\) and the parameters to a support vector machine is by a grid search with cross-validation [^Hong2015] [^Tang2009].
 Here, every point in a grid of points across the parameter space is tested using cross-validation.
 This is the most accurate method and the slowest.
 Typically, evaluating a kernel machine's prediction error has a complexity on the order of \\(O(n^3)\\) where \\(n\\) is the number of data points.
 A grid search must test a vast number of different parameter values to ensure a high degree of accuracy.
 One alternative to a grid search is to repeatedly try random points [^Bergstra2012].
 However, this does not necessarily reduce the computational burden.

 One way to reduce the computational cost is by estimating the error.
-There is a large body of literature focused on estimating an upper bound for the leave-one-out error.
+A large body of literature exists that focuses on estimating an upper bound for the leave-one-out error.
 Vapnik derives a bound from the number of support vectors [^Vapnik1995] and another bound from the radius of a ball containing all embedded points [^Vapnik1998]; Jaakkola and Haussler generalises this to kernel machines other than support vector machines [^Jaakkola1999]; and Opper and Winther applies this bound to SVMs without a threshold [^Opper2000].
 A bounds estimate can be used with a gradient descent algorithm to reduce the number of trials before selecting a set of parameters [^Chapelle2002].

 Because the Gaussian kernel's bandwidth \\(\beta\\) has a significant effect on the geometry of the embedding space, some algorithms select a value without calculating the prediction error.
 One study focused on classification tasks and selected the \\(\beta\\) which maximised the distance between the classes and minimised the distance between points of the same class[^Ahn2010].
 This algorithm is many times faster than calculating or estimating the model's error.
 However, the fitness function is not guaranteed to be convex and thus requires a grid search or a complex search algorithm.

 Another study maximised the variance of the distances between data points and found that this idea was fast and comparably accurate [^Tang2009].
 In this paper, we build on this algorithm giving it a significant increase in speed.
-We show that the selected value for \\(\beta\\) varies very little between small subsets of data.
+We show that the selected value for \\(\beta\\) varies little between small subsets of data.
 This allows us to confidently use only a small amount of data to find the value for \\(\beta\\) for a much larger sample set.
 We also show that these algorithms can be used for both classification and regression tasks.

 # Solution

 We present two methods that select a value for the Gaussian kernel's bandwidth by focusing on the distance between points.

-Consider that if two points are very close together, then the value of the Gaussian kernel between these two points will be close to 1.
+Consider that if two points are close together, then the value of the Gaussian kernel between these two points will be close to 1.
 If they are identical, the value will be exactly 1.
 If, however, the two points are far apart, the value of the Gaussian function approaches 0.
 We could interpret a value of 1 as meaning the two points are 100\% similar, and a value of 0 as meaning they are 0\% similar.
 The Gaussian kernel is then a measure of similarity between two points.

 By calculating the similarity between every point in a dataset we get a distribution of similarities.
 Consider for the moment how this distribution changes as the \\(\beta\\) parameter of the Gaussian kernel changes.
 If \\(\beta = 0\\), then all similarities are equal to one (Figure 1A); all the points are 100\% similar.
 In this situation, a model cannot tell the difference between any points.
 If \\(\beta\\) were to grow to \\(\infty\\), then all similarities are equal to 0 (Figure 1C); all the points are all completely different sharing nothing in common.
 Now, a model can tell the difference between each point.
 However, it will not be able to tell which points have something in common.
 This is where a Gaussian kernel machine should get its power from; the ability to identify how similar a new data point is to previously seen examples.
 Ideally, then, \\(\beta\\) ought to be somewhere in-between \\(0\\) and \\(\infty\\) (Figure 1B).

 {{<figure src="images/different_beta_example2.svg" title="Figure 1: Distribution of the similarity between points in the Mashable News Popularity dataset." >}}
 We explore how the distribution of the similarity between data points change as the bandwidth parameter \\(\beta\\) moves between \\(0\\) and \\(\infty\\).
 In this example, we use the Mashable news popularity dataset. **(A)** As the Gaussian bandwidth \\(\beta\\) approaches zero, the similarity between each point approaches 1 where each point looks identical to every other point. **(B)** As \\(\beta\\) gets larger, the points spread out.
 Some are close together with a similarity close to 1 while others are far apart with a similarity of 0. **(C)** As \\(\beta\\) approaches \\(\infty\\), the similarity between each point approaches zero.
 {{</figure>}}

 Notice in Figure 1B how the similarities are distributed across the entire space from 0 to 1.
-There are very clearly points that appear to be very similar with a value near 1.
-There are also points that very clearly have nothing in common with a value near 0.
+Some points appear to be similar with a value near 1.
+Other points have nothing in common with a value near 0.
 These could be clusters of points that may have predictive power for a target variable.
 The defining feature here is that the distribution is spread out; relative to other values of \\(\beta\\), its variance is big.
 We propose to find a value for \\(\beta\\) which produces a distribution that is spread out between the two extremes, 0 and 1.

 We explore two algorithms in this paper for choosing \\(\beta\\), the first maximises the similarity distribution's variance and is called *maximum variance*, the other optimises the similarity distribution mean called *mean-to-half*.